Start date, termination date, and job title are about all anyone expects of a typical reference check nowadays.

-This sort of reference check generally yields very little helpful data as a result.
+This sort of reference check service generally yields very little helpful data as a result.
 If you want information you can use, you’ll have to dig a little using the best reference check questions.

 Here are six areas to focus during a reference check:

 1.Job Tasks and PerformanceExaggerating job duties is a common ploy of resume fraudsters.
 When checking references, ask specific and detailed questions about the potential employee’s job tasks or behaviors.

 2. Job TitleNot every job title is an accurate reflection of the holder’s scope of responsibilities, and some individuals resolve that discrepancy by assigning themselves a new and better job title designed to impress would-be employers.
 Other individuals simply give themselves jobs they never held.

 Regardless of the motivation behind the act, however, you’d be wise to think twice about hiring someone who’s content to secure a job through deception.
 When performing a reference check, you may ask for confirmation of job title and resist the temptation to gloss over any differences between what you’ve been told by the candidate and what you’re seeing now.

 Looking to improve your reference checking initiatives within your organization?
 Save time, money and resources by taking a demo of Checkster's automated reference checking platform!